The Laurinburg Institute

 About the Book

-For the white man it is almost impossible to comprehend what it took to lift the black man from the state of brutal slavery to his rightful place in society.
+For the white race it is almost impossible to comprehend what it took to lift blacks from the state of brutal slavery to their rightful place in society.
 Indeed, we are still grappling with that problem today.
 Starting from scratch has new meaning when you look at the beginnings of Booker T. Washington and Emmanuel and Tinny McDuffie, the founders of the Laurinburg Normal and Industrial Institute in 1904.
 How far they came has to be measured against where they began.
 Emmanuel McDuffie, the son of “none,” became the symbolic father of many.
-He did not flee to the relative safety of the North after the war; rather, he plunged deeper into the deeply divided and often dangerous South.
-He was determined to build a place where himself, his family, and his race could stand and thrive.
+He did not flee to the relative safety of the North after the war but plunged deeper into the divided and often dangerous South.
+He was determined to build a place where he, his family, and his race could stand and thrive.

 About the Author(s)